Illinois Gives

 What is an eligible gift?

-What is an endowed fund?
+What is a permanently endowed fund?

 Are donor advised funds eligible endowments?